Shreyasi-Kundu/Shreyasi-Kundu/README.md

 ---

 ### 📊 [Netflix Content Analysis with Power BI ](https://github.com/Shreyasi-Kundu/Netflix-Content-Analysis)
 This project began with my curiosity around Netflix’s vast content library — I wanted to understand what makes certain titles stand out.
-I came across a publicly available dataset on Kaggle that contains comprehensive information about Netflix movies and TV shows, including their release year, genres, countries, and ratings.I began exploring and cleaning the data — filtering out duplicates, handling null values, and creating custom columns to categorize content types and release timelines.

-My goal was to uncover key insights around Netflix's content strategy.
-I built a series of dynamic dashboards focusing on core KPIs like:
+A Power BI project where I analyzed Netflix's global content library using data from Kaggle.
+From exploring genre popularity and country-wise production to comparing ratings between TV Shows and Movies — this dashboard reveals key trends in Netflix’s content strategy.
+Key KPIs include:

-📅 Content Release Trends — What years saw the most releases?
+📅 Content Release Trends 🌍 Country Leaders 🎭 Genre Popularity ⭐ Average Ratings

-🌍 Country-Wise Production — Which countries are leading in content creation?

-🎭 Popular Genres — What types of shows dominate Netflix?

-⭐ Average Ratings — How do TV shows compare to movies in terms of quality?

-📈 Top-Rated Content by Country & Genre

-During the analysis, I discovered that TV Shows have a higher average rating (7.18) compared to Movies (6.53).
-I also noted a significant boom in original content between 2015–2020, especially from countries like the USA, India, and the UK.

-To make the dashboard truly interactive, I added slicers and filters so viewers can explore trends by genre, country, or type.
-The end result was a visual storytelling experience powered by data — helping viewers uncover what’s trending on Netflix with just a few clicks.
+Insight: TV Shows score higher (avg.
+7.18) than Movies (avg.
+6.53), with a content boom from 2015–2020.

+🔎 Dive into the dashboard to explore what's trending on Netflix — interactively and visually.